 Saltworks is the largest manufacturer of gourmet salt in the world.
 They manufacture and supply various salt products to the food, beverage, the health & beauty industries, as well as sell to individual retail customers.
 They must manage complex supply chains, importing products from suppliers spread across 14 countries, processing them for wholesale, bulk, or retail buyers.

 With the help of OroCommerce, Saltworks was able to unify two distinct B2C with B2B storefronts – retaining their complex supply chains under one roof.
 For example, their B2B customers require an extended checkout workflow that offers deeper inventory visibility, freight quoting, LTL, UPS, and more personalized shipping methods.
 In contrast, B2C customers are interested in convenient packaging or quick home delivery.
 Learn more…

-Want your company featured?
-Join companies just like yours that are making great strides in the manufacturing, distribution, and retail industry.
-For more information on how OroCommerce can help your eCommerce supply chain management strategy, don’t hesitate to contact us.
+If you need guidance along your digitization journey or require some help with technology change management, we can help.
+For more information on how OroCommerce can help optimize your eCommerce supply chain management strategy, don’t hesitate to contact us.